MarCnu/marcnu.github.io/_posts/2016-08-17-Tensorflow-v0.10-installed-from-sratch-Ubuntu-16.04-CUDA8.0RC-cuDNN5.1-1080GTX.md

 sudo sh cuda_8.0.27.1_linux.run
 ```

+### Update paths in .bashrc

-The final part is to update the PATH and LD_LIBRARY_PATH.
+The next part is to update PATH and LD_LIBRARY_PATH.
 Move to your home folder and update `.bashrc` then reload `.bashrc` with the command `source`.
 For people who are not Linux experts, `.bashrc` is a file with user parameters that is launched when you login, you must reload it or restart the session for the changes to be active.

 ```
 cd /home/username/